SummaryRead the full fact sheet

 You should talk to your doctor and treating team to assist you to write down your wishes.
 This will give your doctor and your medical treatment decision maker greater certainty that they are making the right decision for you, if you are too unwell to make the decision yourself.

 There is no prescribed form in Victoria for making an advance care directive.
 It can be a letter you write, or a form given to you by your general practitioner.
-One option is to use this advance care directive made by the Victorian Department of Health and Human Services.
+One option is to use this advance care directive made by the Victorian Department of Health.

 If you do not wish to use the above form, ensure that any advance care directive you make complies with the formal requirements set out in the Medical Treatment Planning and Decisions Act 2016.